poult-lab/daily-word/english_words_ learning.md

-#### 01/10.06
+#### 01/10.07

 01.refrain /rɪˈfreɪn/

-[verb] However, the report refrains from commenting on the energy efficiency of the two chips.
+[verb] However, the report refrains from commenting on the energy efficiency of the two chips./Specifically, please refrain from using Times when preparing your paper with \LaTeX{}.
+Using a different font can be interpreted as purposely circumventing the length limitations and may lead to rejection without review.

 "to stop yourself from doing sth, especially sth that you want to do"